Dr Antuela Tako, leader of the Simulation Practice RIG, has created a video showcasing how effective PartiSim can be

 - 'Simulating Societies: A Computational Approach to Social Science' with Professor Nigel Gilbert, Centre for Research in Social Simulation, University of Surrey: 6 March 2014 (12.30 - 2.00)

-- Stewart Robinson is Track Chair for the Introductory Tutorials for the 2017 Winter Simulation Conference (Washington DC).
+- Stewart Robinson is giving a keynote for the Introductory Tutorial Track at the 2018 Winter Simulation Conference (Sweden).

-- Antuela Tako is Programme Committee member for the Healthcare Applications track for the 2016 Winter Simulation Conference (California).
+- Antuela Tako is Co-Chair for the Simulation Education Track, 2018 Winter Simulation Conference (Sweden).

-- Stewart Robinson is a member of the Board for the Operational Research Society Simulation Workshop SW16, April 2016.
+- Stewart Robinson is a member of the Board for the Operational Research Society Simulation Workshop SW20, April 2020.

-- Antuela Tako is a Programme Committee member for the Operational Research Society Simulation Workshop SW16, April 2016.
+- Antuela Tako is Co-Chair of the Operational Research Society Simulation Workshop SW20, April 2020.

 - Antuela Tako is Director of the NATCOR PhD Simulation Course, Loughborough University.